AdrianKlessa/SteamScout/README.md

 ### Unit tests

-Unit tests are run from the `src` directory through `python -m unittest discover ../tests`
+There aren't many, but unit tests can be  run from the `src` directory through `python -m unittest discover ../tests`

 ---